bcgsc/RAILS/versions/RAILS_v1.5.0/readme.md

 8. Align the reformatted long sequences to your re-formatted cobbler assembly
 9. Run RAILS to generate a newly scaffolded assembly draft

-Usage: ./cobbler.pl [v0.5.1]
+Usage: ./cobbler.pl [v0.6.0]
--f  Assembled Sequences to further scaffold (Multi-FASTA format NO LINE BREAKS, required) -q  File of filenames containing long Sequences queried (Multi-FASTA format NO LINE BREAKS, required) -s  File of filenames containing full path to BAM file(s) (use v0.2 for reading SAM files) -p  Full path to samtools (known to work/tested with v1.8, required) -d  Anchoring bases on contig edges (ie. minimum required alignment size on contigs, default -d 1000, optional) -i  Minimum sequence identity fraction (0 to 1), default -i 0.9, optional
+-f  Assembled Sequences to further scaffold (Multi-FASTA format NO LINE BREAKS, required) -q  File of filenames containing long Sequences queried (Multi-FASTA format NO LINE BREAKS, required) -s  File of filenames containing full path to BAM file(s) (use v0.2 for reading SAM files) or simply type: stream for streaming the .sam output of minimap2 or favorite aligner
+-p  Full path to samtools (known to work/tested with v1.8, required) -d  Anchoring bases on contig edges (ie. minimum required alignment size on contigs, default -d 1000, optional) -i  Minimum sequence identity fraction (0 to 1), default -i 0.9, optional